Except for a BIG difference…

 Even though they are nicely illustrated, pictures are black-and-white (or, well, almost black and white – see picture below) so children do not get distracted and can focus their attention on decoding the words rather than looking at the pictures!

-When I was using them, I noticed there was repetition of spelling patterns on the stories and of words, which is fantastic for practicing and making phonics stick!
+When I was using them, I noticed there was repetition of spelling patterns in the stories and repetition of words, which is fantastic for practicing and making phonics stick!

 The BOB Collection is formed by 13 sets of books, divided in 4 stages.
 These books gradually introduce new sounds, sight words, phonics rules, etc.